bertomartin/css-guidelines-1/README.md

 ### State rules ###

+There are two kinds of state rules: Global states and module states.

-Rules in the state category describe the look of a module or layout in a particular state like when it's hidden or expanded.
+Global states describe the look of modules or layouts in a particular state like when it's hidden or expanded.
 The state rules indicate a JavaScript dependency.
 They get prefixed with "is-".
+They have a single class selector, so it might be necessary to use !important here to override other more complex rule sets.

+Module states are for a specific state for a particular module.
+The state class name should include the module name in it.
+The state rule should also reside with the module rules and not with the rest of the global state rules.

+    /* Navigation Module with global state */ .navigation.is-collapsed { }

-    /* Callout Module with State */
+    /* Navigation Module with specific state */ .is-navigation-active
-    .callout.is-collapsed { }

 We want to know instantly just by its name what a selector is about und which category it belongs to, so the selectors names MUST follow its categories naming conventions.